-4. VALLIANZ PERFORMANCE SHARE PLAN ("PSP")
+4 VALLIANZ PERFORMANCE SHARE PLAN ("PSP")

 In 2010, the Company implemented the PSP in accordance with the performance share scheme approved by the shareholders on 23 August 2010.
 The PSP expired on 23 August 2020.
-PSP was implemented in order to:
+No share award has been granted or vested during the financial year ended 31 March 2021.